-School: Grade(s): Reserved dates: Address: City: State: Zip: Lead Teacher : Emai l: School Phone e: () Cell P hone:() Secondary Sc hool Contact: Emai l: : (10:00am rec ck if you need to leave ea STUDENTS: # of girls: # of boys: = TOTAL # of STUD ENTS: ADULTS # of women: # of men: TOTAL # of ADUL TS: TOTAL: # of females:(beds needed) # of males: (beds needed) Please include all teach ners in the adult count - ' FOTAL # of ALL particip oants: Girls Cabins: (~12-18 beds per cabin) # Boys Cabins: (~12-18 beds per cabin) # Field Groups: (~10-13 students per group) Do you need separate lodging for teach ners not needed in the cal oins?
-If so, how many? of their respons FIES OF MEC: Assist with pre- ibilities, camp rules and emergounds; and provide a safe and gency procedures; prepare me transportation; and chaperones TIES OF THE LEAD TEACHER arrange for one physically-able about the trip; collect fees & n orm is filled out for all; particip e chaperone for each cabin and nedicines; email field group ar d field group; communicate wind cabin lists one month prior ith students, parents to trip; ensure DAMAGE: MEC reserves the right to send home any child who becomes ill, destroys property, behaves aggressively or takes any other action detrimental to other students or the program.
-The school will be responsible for providing transportation in such cases, and for any damage to the facilities and equipment.
-No refunds will be made under these conditions.
-MEC cannot be held responsible for loss or damage to property brought to the Center.
-Please encourage students to leave valuables and large amounts of cash at home.
-INVOICE: On your last day, we will give you an invoice for the balance of your payment.
+School: Grade(s): Reserved dates: Address: City/State: Lead Teacher : Email: School Phone e: () Cell Phor ne:() Secondary Sc chool Contact: Email: Arrival time: (10:00am recommended) Departure time: (12:45pm recommended) ☐ Check if you need to leave earlier than 12:45pm ☐ Check if fyou need a sacked lunch to go STUDENTS: # Girls: # Boys: = TOTAL # STUDENTS: ADULTS # Women: # Men: = TOTAL # of ADULTS: TOTAL: # Females:(beds needed) # Males: (beds needs Please include all teac hers in the adult count - TOTAL # of ALL participants: Girls Cabins: (~12-18 beds per cabin) # Boys Ca (~12-18 bed bins: ds per cabin) # Field Groups: (~10-13 students per group) Do you need separate lodging for tead chers not needed I in the cabins?
+If so, how many? responsibilities, and provide a sa camp rules and emergency pafe and wholesome atmosphe rocedures; prepare ere. meals and evening si al programming; inform participants of their nacks; clean and maintain facilities and grounds; transportation; chaperones abo arrange for one physically-abl e chaperone for eac dicines; email field g ch cabin and field gro group and cabin lists o deposit) and return contract; arrange up; communicate with students, parents and one month prior to trip; ensure health/waiver d submit final payment. other action de and for any dan trimental to other students or nage to the facilities and equi the program.
+The soment.
+No refunds v chool will be respons vill be made under th roperty, behaves aggressively or takes any sible for providing transportation in such cases, nese conditions.
+MEC cannot be held tudents to leave valuables and large amounts of INVOICE: On your last day, we will give you an invoice for the ba ance of your paymen t.
 Payment is due within 10 days after your trip.
-I agree to the terms and a gree that my group will a bide by all McDowell poli cies.
-Signature of Le se complete the next tw Date vo pages
+I agree to the terms a and agree that my group will abide b y all McDowell policies.
+Signature of Le Please complete the next two pag Date ges